minsolmichellekim/BreakThroughAI_note/Correlation_Covariance_MutualInformation.md

 There is high mutual information between x1 and x2 if knowing x2 greatly reduces uncertainty (entropy) of x1.
 Mathematically, Mutual Information I(x1,x2) = H(x1) - H(x1|x2), where H(x1|x2): uncertainty of variable x1 given x2.
 This tells us how knowing about one variable improves our understanding of another variable.

+When we have a large number of features to work with, we want to select the features that are most relevant in predicting our label.
+In this case, we can select the features with highest correlation and mutual information against our label.